 Do You Have Questions About Tooth Removal?

 If you would like to learn more about or dental extractions and other oral surgical procedures, talk to our team.
 For more information on restorative dental care, then schedule a consultation with your dentist by calling Dr. Newman’s office in Tucson, AZ, today at 520-296-5439.
-We’re conveniently located inside the Colonial Verde Dental building, and proudly welcome the residents of all surrounding communities.
+We’re conveniently located inside the Grant Road Professional Plaza, and proudly welcome the residents of all surrounding communities.